katcipis/sophia/notes/linkedin-data-pipeline.md

 of cooperating processes, a cluster.
 So in the end, for each topic you have:

 * A cluster of brokers (where each has N partitions)
-* N consumers, where each consumer is a cluster
+* N consumer groups, where each consumer group is a cluster of consuming processes

 This was very confusing at start for me, the idea that consumers also forms clusters instead of thinking about individual consumers.
 But this is actually what happens when multiple